Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information

-\textbf{Feature weighting:} The learned attention score can be regarded as a mask for the automatic selection of salient features.
-The features are weighted to output the saliency feature $F_{ST}$, which is represented as follows:
+\textbf{Weighting Features.} The learned attention scores can be interpreted as a mask for the automatically selecting the salient features.
+These features are weighted to produce the saliency feature $F_{ST}$, which is represented as follows:

 where $\odot$ denotes the element-wise multiplication.